CynthiaSpinner/CollectionsMaster_Part1/README.md

 ## Tips for Success

-1. **Complete in Order**: Start with Arrays, then Lists, then explore advanced collections
+1. **Complete in Order**: Start with Arrays, then Lists, then Dictionaries
 2. **Test Frequently**: Run the program after each method implementation
 3. **Use NumberPrinter**: This helper method displays your collections clearly
 4. **Research Methods**: Use the core methods lists in the summary for reference
 5. **Don't Rush**: Take time to understand each collection's unique characteristics
+6. **Dictionary Focus**: Pay attention to how key-value pairs differ from indexed collections

 ## Getting Help